 Assessment of participating towns is carried out by an independent panel of adjudicators appointed by the Department of the Environment, Community and Local Government and takes place during the months of June, July and August each year.
 This assessment is conducted in secret and on unspecified dates.

-Each entrant is assessed under ten criteria with a total of 400 marks available as follows -
+Each entrant is assessed under eight criteria with a total of 450 marks available as follows -

-These criteria are applied to the physical environment of the area having regard to materials furnished by the entrant, which can, among other things, include a map, plans, photographs and DVDs.
+These criteria are applied to the physical environment of the area having regard to materials furnished by the entrant, which can, among other things, include a map, plans and photographs etc.